Mountain Pygmy-possums were thought to be extinct until they were rediscovered at Mt Hotham in the 1960s.

 Each spring, Mountain Pygmy-possums wake up from their annual hibernation, hungry for nutritious Bogong Moths to eat.

 Bogong Moths usually fly to the possums' home in the billions, but their numbers have significantly decreased over recent years.
 This now means that there may not be enough food for these tiny possums to raise their babies.
 In December 2021, Bogong Moths were added to the IUCN Endangered Species list.

 We need Australia's help finding these moths and guiding them to the possums!

 It's simple: If you see a Bogong Moth, take a photo and upload it to Moth Tracker, even if you're not sure it's a Bogong Moth.
-This will help scientists better understand if the moths will make it to the mountains this year.
+This will help scientists better understand if the moths will make it to the mountains each year.